StevenNLWu/Insurgency2014ServerGuide/README.md

 # Insurgency Server Setup Guide

+The following guide are based on Ubuntu 18.04 LTS. <br/>
+To run Insurgency server on a Linux machine, please do the following step by step:

 ## 1. Step up on Linux Environment
 ### 1.1 Software requirments
 run the following commend to keep the system up-to-date